 - Let the sauce simmer until it cooks down to a rich consistency, about 20 minutes.
 At this point, the oil would rise to the top.

 - Add the fried fish and simmer for about 5 minutes or longer to allow the fish to soak up some of the sauce, careful not to stir.

 - Serve over rice.

-If you would like to try another fish recipe, check out Wild Alaska Cod Fillet in Spicy Tomato Sauce
+If you would like to try another Nigerian fish stew recipe, check out Wild Alaska Cod Fillet in Spicy Tomato Sauce